fig-x/fig-x.github.io/README.md

 - People on the `People` page (`people.json` and `people` folder in that repo)
 - Artifact list on the `Artifact` page (`artifact.json` in that repo)

+You shouldn't need to update this repository very much unless you need to change the style, add a feaure, or add/remove a page.
+The code reads the jsons specified in `helper.js`.
+This design should allow people without too much HTML/Javascript/React.js background to update the content.
+The only thing that might be annoying is that the last update date in the footer is connected to this repository.

-You shouldn't need to update this repository very much unless you need to change the style or add/remove a page.
-Fumeng expects that she will maintain this repository for the first few years, and eventually students should maintain this website or rewrite it.
+Fumeng expects that she will be **the web master** and maintain this repository for the first few years, and eventually students should maintain this repository or rewrite it.

 ## TODOs
 - [ ] update logo